Changissnz/nu_merchant_principal/README.md

 "hardness" of the particular mask is denoted by $k$, such that $k$ is inversely proportional to this variable:
 $1 > 2 > 3$.
 "Hardness", in computational complexity,
-refers to the expense of resources required to complete the calculation.
-So, $M_1$ is more complex than $M_2$ for a third-party to process.
+refers to the expense of resources required to accurately complete the calculation.
+So, $M_1$ is more complex than
+$M_2$ for a third-party to process.

 | $dec_j=1$ | $M_1$ | $M_2$ | $M_3$ |
 | --------- | ----- | ----- | ----- |